I’m a warm-hearted, old-school gentleman explorer with really cool toys. INTJ. Browncoat.

 About the About Me page

 Hello!
-I’m quite a humble person, really, but I have had so many nice people and new internet friends ask about me that I decided to make a whole page about it.
-People ask more and more questions… so the page grows and grows!
+I’m quite a humble person, really, but I know that people that come to this page want to know More About Me.
+This page started out small, but people ask more and more questions, so the page grows and grows!

 I can’t email everyone back I’m afraid — my apologies.
-I’ve amassed over 85,000 unread emails, and I hereby declare email bankruptcy!
 However, contacting me with a +mention on Google+ stands the best chance of reaching me.
 Either way, be assured your emails are read by someone on my team.

 Keeping up to date